-1. What is an Individual Voluntary Arrangement (IVA)?
+What is an Individual Voluntary Arrangement (IVA)?

-If an individual (the debtor) is unable to pay his/her debts when they fall due they can be described as insolvent.
-An IVA is a legally binding contract between a debtor and his/her creditors to repay some or all of their debt over a period of time.
-It is an alternative to other debt solutions such a bankruptcy, debt management plans (DMP), debt relief orders (DRO) and administration orders.
+If an individual (the debtor) is unable to pay their debts when they fall due they can be described as insolvent.
+An IVA is a legally binding contract between a debtor and their creditors to repay some or all of their debt over a period of time.
+It is an alternative to other debt solutions such a bankruptcy, debt management plans (DMP) and debt relief orders (DRO).

 The terms of an IVA can be flexible, but creditors do expect their prospects of recovering money to be at least as good as in a bankruptcy.
-Creditors will want the IVA to contain sanctions (such as a right to bankrupt the debtor) if the debtor does not fulfil his/her part of the arrangement.
+Creditors will want the IVA to contain sanctions (such as a right to bankrupt the debtor) if the debtor does not fulfil their part of the arrangement.